reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 </Sandpack>

-This example illustrates that **a component may receive different props over time.** Props are not always static!
+This example illustrates that **a Component may receive different props over time.** Props are not always static!
 Here, the `time` prop changes every second, and the `color` prop changes when you select another color.
 Props reflect a component's data at any point in time, rather than only in the beginning.

 However, props are [immutable](https://en.wikipedia.org/wiki/Immutable_object)—a term from computer science meaning "unchangeable".
-When a component needs to change its props (for example, in response to a user interaction or new data), it will have to "ask" its parent component to pass it _different props_—a new object!
+When a Component needs to change its props (for example, in response to a user interaction or new data), it will have to "ask" its parent Component to pass it _different props_—a new object!
 Its old props will then be cast aside, and eventually the JavaScript engine will reclaim the memory taken by them.

 **Don't try to "change props".** When you need to respond to the user input (like changing the selected color), you will need to "set state", which you can learn about in [State: A Component's Memory.](/learn/state-a-components-memory)